 Myles Standish Hall Renovation

+Maximizing the residence hall’s bed count was a primary objective for BU.
 Our renovation accommodates 730 students in a suite format.
 Most suites are four-person suites, consisting of a double room, two singles and a shared bathroom.
 Eight-person suites include three doubles, two singles and two bathrooms.